Distance from Nearest Road: 2.6 miles

 Public Land: Yes, Lye Brook Wilderness Area within Green Mountain National Forest

-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 1-day hiking expedition to document the Vermont Remote Spot.
 This is our 15th state Remote Spot documented as part of Project Remote.

 We begin our day-hiking foray to the remotest location in the entire state of Vermont within Green Mountain National Forest…starting at the Bourne Pond trailhead.
 This will be an out-and-back hike featuring what appears to be our longest off-trail bushwhack (through intact forest) on Project Remote to date.